zerotier/docs/docs/devices/qnap.md

 ## Upgrading ZeroTier

 To upgrade ZeroTier you will need to uninstall the current version of the package and install the desired version.
-If you wish to preserve your identity you should back up the `identity.secret` file located in `/var/lib/zerotier-one`.
+If you wish to preserve your identity you should back up the `identity.secret` file located in `/var/lib/zerotier-one` or `/share/CACHEDEV1_DATA/.qpkg/zerotier` before uninstalling.